 Ongoing Clinical Trials

-- Phase 3 pivotal registration trial, randomized, controlled, OVAL study in recurrent platinum-resistant ovarian cancer – The Phase 3 OVAL study in recurrent platinum-resistant ovarian cancer has been designed to enroll up to 350 adult patients at approximately 70 clinical sites in the United States and Israel.
+- OVAL – Phase 3 randomized, controlled study of VB-111 in recurrent platinum-resistant ovarian cancer – The Phase 3 OVAL study in recurrent platinum-resistant ovarian cancer has been designed to enroll up to 350 adult patients at approximately 70 clinical sites in the United States and Israel.
 Patients will be randomized 1:1 to VB-111 in combination with chemotherapy, or chemotherapy alone.
-The OVAL study will be conducted in collaboration with the GOG Foundation, Inc., a leading organization for research excellence in the field of gynecologic malignancies.
+The OVAL study is conducted in collaboration with the GOG Foundation, Inc., a leading organization for research excellence in the field of gynecologic malignancies.